PierreBarrat/TreeKnit.jl/docs/src/mccs.md

 # [Maximally Compatible Clades](@id MCCs)

-*TreeKnit* reconstructs the ARG from trees by first inferring Maximally Compatible Clades (MCC).
+*TreeKnit* reconstructs the ARG from trees by first inferring (topologically) shared regions of the tree, so called Maximally Compatible Clades (MCC).
+By default if they share the same topology up to [resolution](@ref resolving) TreeKnit will assume the region is shared.

 ## Handling trees